sid-the-sloth1/torn-api-docs-sample/README.md

 ### Classes
- Class means objects having same type of properties.Torn API has 4 classes of API requests.
+ Class means objects having same type of properties.Torn API has 6 classes of API requests.
 These classes are:

 - [User](#user): To request data related to a user's profile.

+- [Properties](#properties): To request data about properties.

 - [Faction](#faction): To request information about a faction and it's members.
 - [Company](#company): To get information about a company and it's employees.
-- [Market](#market): To get information about Bazaar, Item Market and Points Market.
+- [Item Market](#item-market): To get information about Bazaar, Item Market and Points Market.
 - [Torn](#torn): To get information related to Torn as a whole.
 It includes ***Stocks***, Gyms, Rackets, Items etc.